 - The invention of the herbicide paraquat in the U.K. starts the modern no-tillage development in Europe and worldwide.
 This discovery leads the Imperial Chemical Co. to initiate research into farming without tillage.

-- The “Grassland Drill” is refined by Michigan State Univ. engineers and produced by Taylor Machine Works, Louisville, Miss., and John Deere.
-According to then-MSU grad student Glover Triplett, it cut a slit in the bermudagrass pasture and deposited seed.
+The “Grassland Drill” is refined by Mississippi State Univ. engineers and produced by Taylor Machine Works, Louisville, Miss., and John Deere.
+According to then grad student Glover Triplett, it cut a slit in the bermudagrass pasture and deposited seed.
 It was called “sod seeding.”

 - South Australian company Gyral, founded by Albert Fuss, introduces the air seeder in response to farmers who were unable to plant in more compact soil environments.
 The lightweight seeder was mounted on a Graham Holme chisel plow.